 How often should you train your core muscles?

 I believe in up to daily ab training for no more than ten minutes at a time.
 In fact, I have several 6 minute ab workouts on my YouTube channel that you can follow, or you check out my Six Pack Promise app that generates short effective ab workouts for you.
 All of these workouts follow my 6 Pack Progression to teach you the right way to order your ab exercises for maximum effectiveness.

-I’ve found that when you can start with a small commitment, like 6 minutes of abs per day, you begin to build the consistency and motivation you need to get the other pieces of the equation right.
+I’ve found that when you can start with a small commitment, like 6 minutes of abdominal exercises per day, you begin to build the consistency and motivation you need to get the other pieces of the equation right.